vernaio/FlowService/README.md

 # FlowService (PIB Flow)
 The FlowService is a workflow integration framework which integrates sPrintOne into a print production line.
-The service takes print jobs from any sources, prepare and import them to sPrintOne.
-Further, approved
+The service takes print jobs from any source and prepares and imports them to sPrintOne.
+Further more, approved
 gang forms are being received from sPrintOne and will be converted to PDF, so that they can be easily processed by subsequenting applications such as prepress workflows etc.

 ## Flow Customization
-In order to achieve a maximum level of integration, the FlowService provides several functions needed to be customize:
+In order to achieve a maximum level of integration, the FlowService provides several functions needed to be customized:

 * **extractJobs()** - Extraction of jobs from any source.
 * **processJob()** - Analyze Job Information and create BinderySignatures or an AssemblerTask.